 Prof. Smith wants to display the Resident PC's main desktop, extended desktop, and her laptop.
 Sounds complicated, but it's really only 6 buttons.
 Just think "What do I want to show, and where do I want to show it?"

-- Press Source Computer Main Screen, then Destination Projector Left.
+- For Source, press Computer Main Screen, then for Destination press Projector Left.

 - Computer Ext.
 Desktop > Projector Center